StoryFirst/scribe-template/readme.md

 **_scenes/** - Each scene gets their own markdownfile with the format `{id}.md`, it will use the layout 'scene' **world.md** - The world markdown file.
 **_config.yaml** Jekyll config for that specfic site.

+## Github Action Template

+You should be able to use the template file `github-action-template.yml` to automate a deploy to AWS S3, for the purpose of updating the website.